Littlewood--Paley--Rubio de Francia inequality for unbounded Vilenkin systems: The proof of

 It implies our inequality because the operator $M_2$ is bounded in $L^p$ for $p>2$ and for the sharp maximal function we have the following lemma.

 \begin{lemma} For an $\ell^2$-valued function $g=(g_l)$ we have

 \end{lemma} Here $M_1 g = M_1[|g|_{\ell^2}]$.

-Such estimates from below for the $L^p$-norm of sharp maximal function are well-known (in a classical setting): see for example \cite[Theorem 7.16]{MusSchlag}; they follow from a so-called good-$\lambda$ inequality.
-As for our case, the weighted version of such estimate is proved in \cite{Young_weights} for the scalar-valued functions and the proof for $\ell^2$-valued functions is exactly the same.
-We should note that in \cite{Young_weights} a slightly different definition of sharp maximal function is introduced and that this sharp maximal function is dominated pointwise by ours.
+Such estimates from below for the $L^p$-norm of sharp maximal function are well-known (in a classical setting of $\R^n$ and dyadic maximal functions): see for example \cite[Theorem 7.16]{MusSchlag} or \cite[pp. 153--154]{Stein}; they follow from a so-called good-$\lambda$ inequality.
+As for our case, the more general version of such estimate is proved in \cite{Young_weights} for the scalar-valued functions.
+The proof of our statement for $\ell^2$-valued functions is in fact easier: the proof of the standard case should simply be modified by using the appropriate version of Calderon--Zygmund decomposition (the one which was formulated in Lemma~\ref{Cal-Zyg}).

-Now the $L^p$-boundedness of the operator $G$ follows from the estimate $\eqref{to_prove_maxim_func}$ in a straightforward way: we use Lemma \ref{sharp_from_below}, \eqref{to_prove_maxim_func} and the $L^2$-boundedness of the operator $G$ and write
+Now the $L^p$-boundedness of the operator $R$ follows from the estimate $\eqref{to_prove_maxim_func}$ in a straightforward way: we use Lemma \ref{sharp_from_below}, \eqref{to_prove_maxim_func} and the $L^2$-boundedness of the operator $R$ and write

 Let us focus on the proof of the inequality \eqref{to_prove_maxim_func}.
 Fix a generalized interval $\omega\in\mathscr{F}_k$, $\omega\subset \widetilde{\omega}\in\widetilde{\F}_k$.
 We should prove that for some choise of constants $c_{t,s}^{\varkappa,r}$ the following inequality holds for $x\in\omega$: